biolabalo/crypto-widget/README.md

 # RED ACRE CRPTO WIDGET

-## Installation

-- Ensure to clone the  backend repository first from github ```https://github.com/biolabalo/crypto-widget-api.git``` and follow the installation instructions on the README.md file

-- After setting up and running the backend , clone the  backend repository first from github ```https://github.com/biolabalo/crypto-widget-api.git``` and follow the installation instructions on the README.md file

-- At the root of the home directory ```crypto-widget``` run ```npm install```

-- Change directory to client directory ```$Mohamad-Siysinyuy-Banbong/client``` and run ```npm install```
-- At the root directory, create a ```config.env``` file and input the following configuration.

-# RED ACRE CRPTO WIDGET

-A simple React application that displays several currency exchanges rate and allows the user to exchange USD.
+A simple React wiget that displays several currency exchanges rate and allows the user to exchange USD.

 ## Getting Started